 Life After Death?

 Three in four Americans say they believe in life after death.
-But just what that might be remains shrouded in mystery for most people.
+But just what that might be remains cloaked in mystery for most people.
 They simply have never closely examined the subject.
 Maybe they are afraid to.

 The Apostle Paul wrote, “If in this life only we have hope in Christ, we are of all men most miserable” (1 Corinthians 15:19).

 This was a man who faced death with confidence.
 “For I am now ready to be offered, and the time of my departure is at hand,” he wrote.
 “I have fought a good fight, I have finished my course, I have kept the faith: Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day …” (2 Timothy 4:6-8).

 Paul longed to live, as we all do.
 But what he alluded to was not an empty hope of extending his physical life—but the true hope expounded in Scripture.